 Evaluate whether a policy definition conforms to established criteria, such as naming convention, correctly assigned IP networks, or logical order.

 Verify historical correlations between past and present states thanks to IP Fabric’s Snapshot feature.

 The use case for zone-based firewall rules

-As a data center service provider, we have implemented a robust firewall cluster that currently supports more than 200 clients.
-These clients often ask us to generate security reports for them.
-The reports have to include the most current security configuration.
+As a DC service provider, we have implemented a robust firewall cluster that currently supports more than 2000 clients.
+These clients request the security reports on a daily basis.
+The reports have to include the most current security policies configuration as well.

 As a result of using the IP Fabric platform, we can create and export a comprehensive report anytime.
 Typically, fulfilling this request would take all day, but with IP Fabric, this entire process takes mere seconds to finish.

 In a multivendor environment, enforcing an authentication means verifying that everything is what it claims to be.
 The purpose of an 802.1x verification is to help you accept or reject users requesting full-access to a network that uses 802.1X protocol.